 Underwood Conservation District (UCD) helps landowners and land managers enhance and protect natural resources on a voluntary basis.
-This can include assistance such as conservation planning with attention to forest planting and thinning, water and soil protection, wildlife habitat improvement, wildfire risk reduction (Firewise) and much more.
+We can provide assistance in areas such as conservation planning, water and soil protection, wildlife habitat improvement, wildfire risk reduction (Firewise) and much more.
 UCD can also help arrange for cost sharing assistance in implementing projects that improve or protect natural resources.
 Like other conservation districts, UCD is a not-for-profit, non-regulatory agency, available to assist landowners in natural resource conservation.

 UCD News and Announcements

 Little Wind Restoration Volunteer Planting Event — Saturday, Nov.
 1st